 Cleft palate, on the other hand, is a split in the roof of the mouth.
 Cleft palate is usually a small gap in the roof of the mouth.
 But if the condition is severe, then the roof of the mouth may be completely separated.

 Cleft palate can occur independently without a cleft lip.

 This condition affects around 700 babies annually.
-It is 4th most common birth defect detected in children in the US.
+It is the 4th most common birth defect in children in the US.
 Clefts are usually seen in children from Asian, Latino or Native American descent.
-Cleft lips appear more in boys without a cleft palate whereas cleft palate is seen more in girls without cleft lip.
+Cleft lips appear more in boys without a cleft palate, whereas cleft palate is seen more in girls without cleft lip.

 How Do Cleft Lips and Cleft Palates Form?

 Cleft lip and cleft palates are formed in the first 6 to 8 weeks of pregnancy.
 During this phase, the bones and tissues of baby’s upper jaw and mouth come together to form the upper lip and the roof of the baby’s mouth.
 If these parts don’t fuse together normally, then a cleft lip or palate forms.

 Both cleft lips and cleft palates vary in size.
 While for some it may be almost invisible, in others it may appear more prominently and may cause issues.